SteveGiarrusso/CognexInsightNativeCommunication/README.md

 Im probaly not going to develop this futher but fell free to add more.
 I built in a good chunk of avalible commands but not all of them.
 You can view the cognex native commands in the insight explorer help file

 I used this to build a multi-cam insight system in a VB winforms

+Tested on a Insight 9912 and a ISM1100.
+Will not work on a IS2000 but should work on any other insight camera